Get In Touch

 Clean room by Allied Cleanrooms - USP 797, and ISO 4, ISO 5, ISO 6, ISO 7, and IS0 8, cGMP cleanroom manufacturing, soft wall cleanrooms FED-STD-209E and ISO 14644-1, control contamination

-ISO 7 Cleanrooms Explained: What You Need to Know
+What is an ISO 7 Cleanroom?
+What You Need to Know

-Understanding cleanrooms and their classifications can be confusing.
-Simply put, cleanrooms limit air particles to prevent contamination.
-Each class only differs in the number and size of particles allowed.
-In this guide, we’ll focus on ISO 7 cleanrooms and their key features.
+Understanding cleanrooms and their ISO classifications can be confusing.
+Simply put, cleanrooms limit airborne particles in order to prevent contamination.
+Each ISO class only differs in the number and size of particles allowed.
+In this guide, we’ll specifically focus on ISO 7 cleanrooms and their features, requirements, applications, and more.

 What is an ISO 7 Cleanroom?